Jean-Christophe Faurel

-Jean-Christophe Faurel (born 6 March 1981) is a former professional tennis player from France.
-He has been Coco Gauff's coach since March 2019, four months before her Wimbledon breakthrough, where she defeated Venus Williams in at age 15, before reaching the fourth round.
+Jean-Christophe Faurel (born 6 March 1981) is a former professional French tennis player and a coach.
+He has a career-high singles ranking of world No. 140 achieved on 10 April 2006.

-Career
+Tennis career

-Faurel was a boys' singles quarter-finalist at the 1999 Australian Open.
+Faurel was a boys' singles quarterfinalist at the 1999 Australian Open.

 In 2006, he appeared in three Grand Slam tournaments.
 At the Australian Open he defeated Alexander Waske and was then beaten in the second round by 20th seed James Blake, over four sets.
 He exited in the first round of the French Open, at the hands of Olivier Rochus and also failed to make it past the opening round in Wimbledon, losing to Gastón Gaudio.

 He had his best win on the ATP Tour at the 2006 Open 13, held in Marseille, where he defeated Feliciano López, the world number 38.

+Coaching career

-Faurel currently coaches Coco Gauff, along with her father.
+Faurel currently coaches Coco Gauff, since March 2019, along with her father.
 He began working with her four months before her breakthrough at the 2019 Wimbledon, where she defeated Venus Williams in straight sets at age 15, before reaching the fourth round.
 He was with her when she reached the third round at the 2019 US Open, and when she won her first WTA title at Linz the following month.

+He is also currently the coach of Alexandre Müller who broke into the top 100 in April 2023.